Possession of a Concealed Firearm in Public Is No Longer Sufficient to Support a "Terry Stop"

 The take-away from the Hicks case is that any investigative stop by the police that is based solely on the fact that an individual is in possession of a concealed firearm would be determined to be illegal.

-If think you have been illegally searched by police or need representation for a criminal charge, call Scaringi Law for a free consultation at 717 657 7770.
+If think you have been illegally searched by police or need representation for a criminal charge, call Scaringi Law to ask about a free consultation at 717 657 7770.